-Every Sunday, in over 5.000 churches in the UK and beyond, around 38.000 bell ringers climb tower staircases. stand in circles and speak the Christian message to all. reminding those who hear their bells that the church is at the heart of their community.
+Every Sunday, in over 5.000 churches in the UK and beyond, around bell 38,000 ringers climb tower staircases. stand in circles and speak the Christian message to all. reminding those who hear their bells that the church is at the heart of their community.

 But bell ringers are unlike other church supporters.
-After ringing for service, many go straight to a second or a third tower, such is the national shortage of ringers.
+After ringing for service. many go straight to a second or а third tower, such the is national shortage of ringers.
 Most will have devoted over 100 hours to master the basics of their art.
 Thereafter, just as orchestras need constant rehearsal, many ringers attend one, two or three practice nights each week in different churches, investing thousands more hours to hone their skills.